Files and directories¶

 performed in text mode on Windows and macOS when you use the open()

-command in text mode, in other words, without appending a b
+command in text mode, in other words, without appending a b.
+In text mode,

 >>> with p.open(newline="\r\n") as f: